shsh946/ResNet_ECG_classification/README.md

     ‘L’ : Left bundle branch block beat
     '[]': Atrial fibrillation

-Every data is a pulse with its label contain 512 sample points before and after, so there will be 1024 points in it.
+Each data is a pulse with its label contain 512 sample points before and after, so there will be 1024 points in it.

 - Python 3.7
 - Pytorch 1.2(stable)